Lord Mountbatten: Assassination

 Mountbatten usually holidayed at his summer home, Classiebawn Castle, on the Mullaghmore Peninsula in County Sligo, in the north-west of Ireland.
-The village was only 12 mi from the border with County Fermanagh in Northern Ireland and near an area known to be used as a cross-border refuge by IRA members.
-In 1978, the IRA had allegedly attempted to shoot Mountbatten as he was aboard his boat, but poor weather had prevented the sniper taking his shot.
+The village lay only 12 mi from the border with County Fermanagh in Northern Ireland and near an area known to be used as a cross-border refuge by IRA members.
+In 1978, the IRA had allegedly attempted to shoot Mountbatten as he was aboard his boat, but poor weather had prevented the sniper from taking his shot.

 On 27 August 1979, Mountbatten went lobster-potting and tuna fishing in his 30 ft wooden boat, Shadow V, which had been moored in the harbour at Mullaghmore.
-IRA member Thomas McMahon had slipped onto the unguarded boat the previous night and attached a radio-controlled bomb weighing 50 lb.
-When Mountbatten and his party had taken the boat just a few hundred yards from the shore, the bomb was detonated.
+IRA member Thomas McMahon had slipped onto the unguarded vessel the previous night and attached a radio-controlled bomb weighing 50 lb.
+When the party had taken the boat only a few hundred yards from the shore, the device was detonated.
 The boat was destroyed by the force of the blast and Mountbatten's legs were all but severed.
-Mountbatten, then aged 79, was pulled alive from the water by nearby fishermen, but died from his injuries before being brought to shore.
+Then aged 79, he was pulled alive from the water by nearby fishermen, but died from his injuries before reaching the shore.

-Also aboard the boat were his elder daughter Patricia, Lady Brabourne; her husband Lord Brabourne; their twin sons Nicholas and Timothy Knatchbull; Lord Brabourne's mother Doreen, Dowager Lady Brabourne; and Paul Maxwell, a young crew member from Enniskillen in County Fermanagh.
-Nicholas (aged 14) and Paul (aged 15) were killed by the blast and the others were seriously injured.
+Also aboard were his elder daughter Patricia, Lady Brabourne; her husband Lord Brabourne; their twin sons Nicholas and Timothy Knatchbull; Lord Brabourne's mother Doreen, Dowager Lady Brabourne; and Paul Maxwell, a young crew member from Enniskillen in County Fermanagh.
+Nicholas (aged 14) and Paul (aged 15) were killed in the explosion, and the others were seriously injured.
 Doreen, Dowager Lady Brabourne (aged 83), died from her injuries the following day.

-The attack caused outrage and condemnation around the world.
+The attack prompted outrage and condemnation around the world.
 Queen Elizabeth II received messages of condolence from leaders including US President Jimmy Carter and Pope John Paul II.
 Carter expressed his "profound sadness" at the death.
-Many in the Irish American community were disgusted with the attack, especially since many American soldiers served under Mountbatten during World War II.
+Many in the Irish-American community were appalled by the attack, particularly as many American soldiers had served under Mountbatten during the Second World War.
 Jim Rooney, son of Pittsburgh Steelers president Dan M. Rooney (who co-founded The Ireland Funds in 1976), recalled that:Mountbatten's murder shocked many Irish-Americans, my parents included, because they remembered him for the role he played in defeating the Axis.
 "It was quite sad because being in America, you were familiar with Lord Mountbatten because of World War II," my mother recalled.
 "It was a very sad time."
 But my father didn't give in to despair.
 "That didn't slow down [my father] one bit.
 It more or less gave him more energy," my mother said.

 Prime Minister Margaret Thatcher said:His death leaves a gap that can never be filled.
 The British people give thanks for his life and grieve at his passing.